54L1M/shenfiles/scripts/README.md

 **Directory Structure Initializer**

 A personal script to create a predefined directory structure within `~/Documents` and clone frequently used git repositories into them.
-This is primarily called by `mac_setup.sh` during the initial bootstrap process.
+This is primarily called by `setup.sh` during the initial bootstrap process.

----

-### `black_box`

-**File Encryption Utility**

-A command-line tool for symmetrically encrypting and decrypting files using `openssl` and `argon2`.

-**What it does:**
-- Derives a strong encryption key from a password and salt using the Argon2 key derivation function.
-- Encrypts/decrypts files using AES-256.
-- Provides an option to securely shred the original file after encryption.